Why Wedding Photographers Make Great Commercial Shooters Featuring Justin Brownell

-When Justin Brownell got out of the Air Force, he had no idea he’d soon make a career out of taking beautiful photos.
+If you want to know Why Wedding Photographers Make Great Commercial Shooters, look no further than Justin Brownell.
+When he got out of the Air Force, he had no idea he’d soon make a career out of taking beautiful photos.
 GI bill in hand, he set off for art school.

 The Texas native majored in web development and design, unsure exactly where that path would lead.
 It wasn’t until he was required to take a photography class as an elective that he started to develop a passion for capturing unforgettable moments.